Nebula Genomics DNA Report for Lung Cancer

-Lung cancer is a malignant lung tumor in which cells in the lung tissue divide uncontrollably and grow to form a tumor.
+Lung cancer is a malignant lung tumor in which cells that line the lung tissue divide uncontrollably and the cancer grows to form a tumor.
 About 98% of all lung cancers are carcinomas that originate from epithelial cells in the body.
 Another form, rarer than carcinoma, is sarcoma, which originates in the connective tissue (nerve, fat, muscle, bone).
 Other forms such as lymphomas and melanomas may also occur.

 This disease is known for its ability to metastasize, or spread from the origin site to other parts of the body, after starting in the lungs.
-The two main types of lung cancer are non-small-cell lung carcinoma (NSCLC) and small cell lung carcinoma (SCLC).
+The two main types of lung cancer are non-small-cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 The main subtypes of NSCLC are lung adenocarcinoma, squamous cell carcinoma, and large cell carcinoma.
-Although they originate in different cells, they are grouped together due to similarities in treatment and prognosis.
+Although they originate in different cells, experts group them together due to similarities in treatment and prognosis.

 NSCLC accounts for 85 percent of diagnoses, while SCLC accounts for the remaining 15 percent.
 Common symptoms include coughing (possibly coughing up blood), weight loss, shortness of breath, and chest pains.

 The most important way to prevent the condition is through avoiding risk factors such as smoking and air pollution.
 There is no cure for lung cancer, and treatment largely depends on the type of cancer and the stage of the disease.
 If caught early, the prognosis tends to be better, almost to the point of a cure.
-Chemotherapy, radiation, and/or surgery may be recommended based on the overall case.
+Doctors may recommend chemotherapy, radiation, and/or surgery based on the overall case.

 Is Lung Cancer Genetic?

-Lung cancers are genetic, but very few are hereditary.
+Lung cancer can be genetic, but very few are hereditary.
 That is, lung cancer is caused by changes in the DNA acquired throughout a lifetime as opposed to being passed on from parent to child.
-Genetic mutations in the TP53, EGFR, and KRAS genes increase a person’s risk for the condition, even if they don’t smoke.
+Genetic mutations in the TP53, EGFR, and KRAS genes increase a person’s risk for lung cancer, even if they don’t smoke.

 EGFR and KRAS: These genes both code for proteins in the cell membrane involved in cell proliferation.
 In cancerous cells, EGFR mutations and KRAS mutations cause the genes to be continuously turned on, prompting the cell to multiply all the time, resulting in a tumor.
-They are most often found in the majority of NSCLC cases.
+The majority of people with small cell lung cancer (NSCLC) have this type of mutation.

-Other acquired gene mutations, such as the RB1 tumor suppressor gene, appear to be linked with the development of SCLC.
+Experts link other acquired genetic mutations, such as the RB1 tumor suppressor gene, with the development of the lung cancer type SCLC.

 When passed on, lung cancer has an autosomal dominant pattern (ADP).

 A 2012 report on cancer genes describes this pattern.
 ADP means that the mutated gene is located on one of the autosomal (non-sex) chromosomes and that an individual only needs to inherit one copy of the altered gene from one parent in order to increase that person’s chance of disease development.
 However, the hereditary nature of the disease is not direct.
-That is, every person that inherits the mutation is at higher risk, but not everyone will develop the disease.
+That is, every person that inherits the genetic mutation is at higher risk of developing lung cancer, but not everyone will develop the disease.

 All cancers are genetic.
 This means that they occur when mutations or alterations build up in critical genes that control cell growth and are responsible for repairing damaged DNA.
 Once these genes have alterations (caused by mutation) in their functioning, cells begin to grow uncontrollably and form a tumor.
-In most cases, the alterations of people with lung cancers are acquired over time during life, not inherited.
+In most cases, people acquire the alterations over time during life, they do not inherit them.

-According to a 2017 NCBI report, acquired mutations in the TP53, EGFR, and KRAS genes are common in lung cancers.
+According to a 2017 NCBI cancer research report, acquired mutations in the TP53, EGFR, and KRAS genes are common in lung cancers.

 The TP53 gene provides instructions for making a protein, called p53, located in the nucleus of cells throughout the body, where it attaches directly to DNA.
 The protein regulates cell growth and division by monitoring DNA damage.
 When DNA becomes damaged, p53 helps determine whether the DNA will be repaired or the cell will self-destruct and undergo apoptosis.

-The EGFR and KRAS genes each provide instructions for making a protein embedded within the cell membrane.
-When these proteins are turned on (activated) by binding to other molecules, signaling pathways are triggered within cells that promote cell proliferation.
+The epidermal growth factor receptor (EGFR) and KRAS genes each provide instructions for making a protein embedded within the cell membrane.
+When these proteins bind to other molecules, it triggers signaling pathways within cells that promote cell proliferation.

-Mutations in many other genes have been found to recur in lung cancer cases.
+Experts have found that mutations in many other genes recur in lung cancer cases.
 Most of these genes are involved in regulating gene activity (expression), cell proliferation, the process by which cells mature to carry out specific functions (differentiation), and apoptosis.

 In 2021, the American Cancer Society estimated about 235,760 new cases and about 131,880 deaths from the condition.
 Overall, lung cancer accounts for 25% of all cancer-related deaths, making it the leading cause of cancer death in both men and women.